migtools/labs/mtc/README.md

-# OpenShift Cluster Application Migration Tool Lab
+# OpenShift Migration Tookit for Containers (MTC) Lab

 This guide will provide you with hands-on exposure to the new OpenShift Migration Tooling through a series of labs migrating application workloads (both stateful and stateless) between OpenShift Clusters.